kstat: desire type for timestamps

 If folks agree, I'll prepare a changeset for this.

-Updated by Peter Tribble almost 6 years ago
+Updated by Peter Tribble over 6 years ago

 Given that you can put arbitrary 64-bit data into a named kstat, why would this be necessary?